gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 What about you, Gumption?"

 The young goat cleared his throat.
-"Thanks, Mamma Roo, but I oughta get home."
+"Thanks, Mama Roo, but I oughta get home."

-"Some other time, then," Mamma Roo said brightly, careful to keep the relief out of her voice.
+"Some other time, then," Mama Roo said brightly, careful to keep the relief out of her voice.
 There wasn't much call for sign painting and portraiture in Rusty Bridge.
-Between people paying just a little more than they needed to and the mending and housecleaning that Mamma Roo took on the family was managing to get by, but Maddy knew that dinner for two extra people tonight would have meant no lunch for her mother the next day.
+Between people paying just a little more than they needed to and the mending and housecleaning that Mama Roo took on the family was managing to get by, but Maddy knew that dinner for two extra people tonight would have meant no lunch for her mother the next day.
-Mamma Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and somehow Shaper Leaf always made people feel comfortable
+Mama Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and somehow Shaper Leaf always made people feel comfortable